quicwg/base-drafts/draft-ietf-quic-http.md

 All HTTP/3 requests MUST include exactly one value for the ":method", ":scheme", and ":path" pseudo-header fields, unless it is a CONNECT request ({{connect}}).
+If the ":scheme" pseudo-header field identifies a scheme which has a mandatory authority component (including "http" and "https"), the request MUST contain either an ":authority" pseudo-header field or a "Host" header field; these fields MUST NOT be empty.
 An HTTP request that omits mandatory pseudo-header fields or contains invalid values for those fields is malformed ({{malformed}}).

 HTTP/3 does not define a way to carry the version identifier that is included in the HTTP/1.1 request line.